 DO: Scranchester’s new Ancoats food tour

 Take a culinary tour of Ancoats, the world’s first industrial suburb where an award-winning chip shop (which pays homage to hip-hop) sits alongside a Michelin starred fine dining restaurant.
 The new Ancoats Explorer food tour tells the story of how a rural landscape on the outskirts of Manchester, with a scattering of farms and cottages, was transformed into one of the most densely populated industrial landscapes in the world with multi-storey steam powered mills which were hailed as a marvel of the Late Georgian era.
 Hear tales of Victorian Street gangs, Italian ice cream empires and satanic mills.
 By the end of the 20th century the industry had gone, the mills were empty and the area rundown.
 The reverse of this decline started with the New Islington housing project and the area can now be found on lists of ‘hippest’ neighbourhoods (Ancoats was listed in Time Out’s 50 hippest neighbourhoods in the world).
 Ancoats is now home to some of the city’s best independent eateries and bars and the Ancoats Explorer tour will show you around the best of them, make sure you come hungry!

 EAT: People’s History Museum partners with Open Kitchen

-People’s History Museum is bringing a new food experience to the national museum of democracy and, with it, a sustainable food revolution by partnering with Manchester’s leading conscious food company, Open Kitchen.
-Open Kitchen at People’s History Museum will be the first museum cafe and bar in the country that intercepts food that would otherwise go to waste and will launch to coincide with the reopening of People’s History Museum on 19 May 2021.
+People’s History Museum has brought a new food experience to the national museum of democracy and, with it, a sustainable food revolution by partnering with Manchester’s leading conscious food company, Open Kitchen.
+Open Kitchen at People’s History Museum is now open and is the first museum cafe and bar in the country that intercepts food that would otherwise go to waste.

 EAT: Sprawling party venue Escape to Freight Island continues to evolve